Visual Block Diagram Editor

 • Accumulator Forwarding: Redundant register operations are collapsed

-• Move Pruning: Unnecessary register moves are trimmed
+• Register Pruning: Unnecessary register moves are trimmed

 This means your diagrams typically generate highly efficient code that uses fewer instruction slots than manual assembly.